DuncanMoyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly : Display all lines of the file /etc/ssh/sshd_config starting with a letter.

 19-AZ : Replace all characters A and c from input to Z and e respectively.

+20-hiago : Create a script that removes all letters c and C from input.